 Since Google Ads account doesn’t provide users with the most detailed information about who clicked their ads, it’s crucial you use 3rd party trackers.
 With these trackers, PPC managers can capture more data, which they can then use to improve their targeting options.

 If you’ve never thought about using a tracking template in your campaign, then now’s the time.

-To get you started with Google Ads tracking templates, we’ve got a complete step by step guide on how to install one from scratch and check everything is working.
+To get you started with setting up Google Ads tracking templates, we’ve got a complete step by step guide on how to create one from scratch and check everything is working.